tracigardner/tracigardner.github.io/_posts/2018-07-03-1tutorial-post.md

 ---
 layout: post
-title: #TuesdayTutorial: Taking a Professional Photo
+title: &num;TuesdayTutorial: Taking a Professional Photo
 ---

 <p><em>This tutorial was posted on July 3, 2018.</em></p>